Macedonian nationalism: Post-World War II

 Ethnic Macedonians fought in the Greek Civil War and made a significant contribution to the initial victories of the DSE.

-Their significance rose as the conflict progressed due to their increased numbers within the DSE.
-However, when the Tito–Stalin split arose, Yugoslavia (and the Socialist Republic of Macedonia) closed its border to the DSE, as both the NOF and the DSE supported the Soviet line.
-At the beginning of the war Markos Vafiadis had an efficient guerilla strategy, and controlled territories from Florina to Attica, and for a short period there were DSE-controlled territories in the Peloponnese.

-The situation deteriorated after they lost the Greek Civil War.
-Thousands of Aegean Macedonians were expelled and fled to the newly established Socialist Republic of Macedonia, while thousands of more children took refuge in other Eastern Bloc countries.
+Per historian Elisabeth Barker in 1950, the feeling of being exclusively Macedonian is of recent growth and not deeply rooted.
+According to academic Henry Robert Wilkinson in 1951, Macedonian Slavs were no longer able to identify with the Bulgarians or Serbs.
 At the end of the 1950s the Bulgarian Communist Party repealed its previous decision and adopted a position denying the existence of a Macedonian ethnicity.
-As a result, the Bulgarophobia in Macedonia increased almost to the level of State ideology.
+All attempts to spread Macedonism were strictly forbidden.
+Per political scientist Mirjana Maleska, Bulgarophobia in SR Macedonia increased almost to the level of state ideology.
 This put an end to the idea of a Balkan Communist Federation.
 During the post-Informbiro period, a separate Macedonian Orthodox Church was established, splitting off from the Serbian Orthodox Church in 1967.
 The encouragement and evolution of the culture of the Republic of Macedonia has had a far greater and more permanent impact on Macedonian nationalism than has any other aspect of Yugoslav policy.
 While the development of national music, films and graphic arts had been encouraged in the Socialist Republic of Macedonia, the greatest cultural effect came from the codification of the Macedonian language and literature, the new Macedonian national interpretation of history and the establishment of a Macedonian Orthodox Church.
 Most Macedonians' attitude to Communist Yugoslavia, where they were recognized as a distinct nation for the first time, became positive.